Man shot, killed near downtown Kansas City police headquarters

-KANSAS CITY, MO (KCTV) -- A man was found dead early Monday morning by police headquarters.
+KANSAS CITY, Missouri (KCTV, KSMO) -- A man was found dead early Monday morning by police headquarters.

 Police say a passerby called them about 12:30 a.m.
 They say a person reported seeing a man shot and unresponsive at the corner of 12th and Locust streets.